RubberDuckShobe/adVance/README.md

 ## Features
 - Razer Chroma Support (shows current color, colored arrow keys)
 - Refresh rate of up to 300FPS
+- Can get current color of game text and much more

 ## Installation
 Refer to [adVance's Wiki](https://github.com/RubberDuckShobe/adVance/wiki) for a detailed guide on how to install adVance.